sarbogast/development/README.md

 ### How-To

 To do the same for your project, head over to the [New Organization](https://github.com/organizations/new) page and create the different repositories as needed in your application.
-Don't forget to create the entrypoint repository to other applications that will be added as submodules.
+Don't forget to create the entrypoint repository (called **development**) that will reference the other application components as submodules.

 ```bash
 $ git clone git@github.com:<project>/development.git <project>